janusZeal91/picoyplacapredictor/README.md

 * Drivers equal or over the age of 65 are allowed to move by car freely anyday, anytime.
 * On holidays and weekends there is no restriction to move by car inside the city.
+* Diplimatic missions car members are exempt from Pico&Placa (Licence Plate starting with CD indentiifes a Diplomatic Mission Car)
 * Licences Plates from Monday to Sunday have a restriction based on their last digit according to the following table during timeframes [07:00-09-30] - [16:00-19:30]:

 | Day       | Licences not Allowed